-Property taxes are levied each November 1st on the assessed value listed as of prior January 1st for all real property, merchandise, and movable property located in the Parish.
+Ad valorem taxes are levied each November 1 on the assessed value listed as of prior January 1 for all real property, merchandise, and movable property located in the Parish and are due December 31.
 Assessed values are established by the St. Tammany Parish Assessor's Office and the State Tax Commission at percentages of actual value as specified by Louisiana law.
-A reevaluation of all property is required to be completed no less than every four years.
-Taxes are due and payable December 31st with interest being charged on payments after January 1st.
-Taxes can be paid through the tax sale date, which is the last Wednesday in June.
-Properties for which taxes have not been paid are sold for the amount of the taxes.
-The tax rate for the year ended December 31, 2024 was \$18.63 per \$1,000 of assessed valuation on property within the District for the purpose of constructing, maintaining, and operating fire protection facilities within the District and paying the cost of obtaining water for fire protection purposes.
+All land and residential improvements are assessed at 10% of its fair market value, and other property at 15% of its fair market value.
+The tax rate for the year ended December 31, 2024 was \$35.00 per \$1,000 of assessed valuation on property within the District for the purpose of constructing, maintaining, and operating fire protection facilities within the District and paying the cost of obtaining water for fire protection purposes.